Balkrishna-crypto/Pytest-Tutorials/README.md

 ```bash
   pytest first_test.py
 ```
-2. For multiple test case program you can run using testname bye sub-string maching or using test marker.
+2. For multiple test case program you can run using testname bye sub-string maching or group test by marker.
     i.
 For sub-string matching following command is used(for example method1 is my test method) :
     ```bash
     py.test -k method1 -v